-Welcome along to the second part of our Women’s Caribbean Cup preview guide.
+Welcome along to the second part of the Women’s Caribbean Cup preview guide.
 Here’s the lowdown on Group B which consists of hosts Trinidad & Tobago, Antigua & Barbuda, Martinique and St Kitts & Nevis…

 Date of WCC: 19-26 August